Attic Mold - Treatment & Removal

 The problem is revealed even before we talk about the types of treatments available.
 It’s in the name itself.
 By referring to the task of mold remediation as a ‘treatment’ it implies that the solution lies in some sort of chemical or coating.
 Treatments make sense in many situations.
 If you’re building a deck, pressure treated wood will greatly increase the life of your lumber.
 If you have an insect problem, spraying a bug treatment around your property is a sensible technique for keeping the pests away.

 You would not, however, treat a leaky pipe or a flooded basement.
-You would fix/ repair/ remediate/ etc… the water intrusion problem.
-Yet when you step into the alternate reality of mold remediation, something strange occurs.
-The basic concept of solving a problem by, well, solving the problem, goes out the window.
-The pesky task of fixing the moisture issue is set aside and replaced by a magical treatment.
+You would fix/ repair/ remediate/ the water intrusion problem.
+Yet when you step into the unscrupulous mold remediation industry, something strange occurs.
+Many contractors are perfectly happy to sell a treatment without fixing the underlying problem.
+All too often this succeeds.
+Why?
+Most homeowners have never dealt with a mold issue and have a difficult time parsing out the scam from the solution.

-The motivation is understandable.
+The motivation to forego fixing the underlying problem is understandable.
 Fixing the cause of attic mold growth can be hard.
 Crawling around the entire attic counting can lights and collecting measurements is fairly unpleasant.
 Popping your head up in the attic for 2 minutes and performing your inspection from the hatch is a tempting alternative.

 The attic in the image above was treated only 4 months before this photo was taken.
 You’ll notice the mold growth is unimpeded by the ‘mold treatment’.
 Why is this?
 Unfortunately, all treatments run about against a cold, wet, unyielding fact: Within a few months a layer of dust settles on the treated surfaces (even inverted surfaces).
 This dust contains a lot of organic material.
 Mold eats organic materials.
 So, while the coating is proudly protecting the the sheathing beneath it, the mold is happily growing on the dust.
 Now, this is not entirely true.
 In time, the coating will fail and the mold will extend its growth into the sheathing.

-How can you tell if you’re dealing with a spray & pray bid?
+How can you tell if you’re dealing with a bid?

 Look for exclusions in the warranty